-The new junior cycle will place the student at the centre of the learning process.
-The new junior cycle is made up of newly developed subjects and short courses, a focus on literacy, numeracy and key skills, and new approaches of assessment and reporting.
+The new Junior Cycle places the student at the centre of the learning process.
+The Junior Cycle is made up of newly developed subjects and short courses, a focus on literacy, numeracy and key skills, and new approaches of assessment and reporting.
 The Junior Cycle will also encompass a range of other learning experiences.
-Students will also engage in an area of learning entitled Wellbeing which will be introduced for students starting first year in 2017.
+Students will also engage in an area of learning entitled Wellbeing which was introduced for students starting first year in 2017.
 New subject specifications are being implemented in schools on a phased basis.
+We are now in the final phase of Junior Cycle reform.

 How student achievement at Junior Cycle will be assessed